"

 3. They also see that the other company has posted an attractive photo beside their description, so the employee downloads that and puts it on their website also.

 The problem is that both the text and photo were copyrighted, as indicated by the “All Rights Reserved” copyright notice at the bottom of the other company’s webpage.
-Once the employee posts the stolen text and photo, the copyright owner (or their legal agents) find it through a simple Google search, Google Alerts notification, reverse image search, or digital watermarking notification (Hall, 2023; Shirey, 2023).
-The company’s agents send them a “cease & desist” order, but they ignore it and then find that they’re getting sued for damages.
-Likewise, if you’re in hi-tech R&D (research and development), help develop technology that uses already-patented technology without paying royalties to the patent owner, and take it to market, the patent owner is being robbed of the ability to bring in revenue on their intellectual property themselves and can sue you for lost earnings.
-Patent, copyright, and trademark violations are a major legal and financial concern in the professional world (Morales, 2020), and acts of plagiarism have indeed ruined perpetrators’ careers when they’re caught, which is easier than ever (Admin, 2023).
+Once the employee posts the stolen text and photo, the copyright owner (or their legal agents) find it through a monitoring service or automated AI crawling (Hall, 2023; Shirey, 2023; DMCA, 2026).
+The company’s agents send them a DMCA (Digital Millennium Copyright Act) takedown “cease & desist” order, but they ignore it and then find that they’re getting sued for damages.
+Likewise, if you’re in hi-tech R&D (research and development), help develop technology that uses already-patented technology without paying royalties to the patent owner, and take it to market, the patent owner is being robbed of the ability to earn revenue on their intellectual property themselves and can sue you for lost earnings.
+Patent, copyright, and trademark violations are a major legal and financial concern in the professional world (Morales, 2020), and acts of plagiarism have indeed ruined perpetrators’ careers when they’re caught, which is more likely than ever (Admin, 2023).

-Every college has its own plagiarism policy that helps you avoid the consequences of plagiarism.
+Every college has its own academic integrity policy that helps you avoid the consequences of plagiarism.
 Algonquin College’s policy, for instance, is very thorough:

-Algonquin’s penalties for plagiarizing increase with each offense.
-Whether accidental or deliberate, your first act of plagiarism might result in getting a grade of zero on the assignment.
-However, the instructor may give you the opportunity to correct just the plagiarism in it, resubmit it, and get the mark you would have earned originally if not for the plagiarism.
-For instance, if your grade would have been 85% if it hadn’t been zeroed due to the plagiarism, the instructor can change the grade back to 85% as soon as they see that you’ve corrected the plagiarism, but just leave the grade at 0% if you don’t bother to correct it.
-Depending on the instructor and department, your instructor may submit the details to their manager so that a record of the offense is logged in case a second offense happens in that or course or another in the program.
+Also worth noting in Algonquin College’s Academic Integrity policy is that penalties for plagiarizing increase with each offense.
+Whether accidental or deliberate, a student’s first act of plagiarism might result in a grade of zero on the assignment.
+The instructor may give the student the opportunity to correct just the plagiarism in it, resubmit it, and get the mark they would have earned originally if not for the plagiarism, but that is up to the instructor.
+Depending on the situation, the instructor may report the incident to their manager so that a record of the offense is logged in the student’s academic record in case a second offense happens in that course or another in the program.
 That way, the manager can see a pattern of plagiarism across all of the student’s courses, a pattern that the instructors in each individual course don’t see.
+Serious first-time or further offenses may also involve the department chair putting an “encumbrance” on the student’s academic record and enrolling them in an Academic Integrity online remedial “bonus” course that takes a few hours to complete.
+The student won’t be able to progress to the next semester or graduate until the encumbrance is lifted by passing the remedial course.

-Subsequent plagiarism offenses after this can get you expelled from the course, from your program, and from the College altogether.
-You would probably be hotly pursuing expulsion if you became a serial plagiarist who knows that it’s wrong and that you’ll get caught but do it anyway.
+Subsequent plagiarism offenses after this can get a student expelled from the course, from their program, and from the College altogether.
+A student who gets that far would probably have to want to be expelled through serial plagiarism when they knows it’s wrong and they’ll get caught but do it anyway.
 The internet may make cheating easier by offering easy access to coveted material, but it also makes detection easier in the same way.

-• Two students in the same class submit substantially the same assignment work because:
+• Two students in the same class submit substantially the same assignment work because, for example:

 • They worked on the assignment together, even though it was designated an individual assignment only, but each changed a few details here and there at the end to make the submissions look different.